pivotal/docs-tap/set-up-namespaces.hbs.md

 3. Perform one of the following actions to give developers namespace-level access and view access to appropriate cluster-level resources:

-    - Use the `tanzu rbac` plug-in to grant `app-viewer` and `app-editor` roles to an identity provider group by running:
+    - To use the `tanzu rbac` plug-in to grant `app-viewer` and `app-editor` roles to an identity provider group, run:

         ```console
         tanzu rbac binding add -g GROUP-FOR-APP-VIEWER -n YOUR-NAMESPACE -r app-viewer